 This is where you can jot down the exact tastes.
-You may have previously described the wine as fruity but now you can note the sweet plum and berry taste on your tongue.
-Try and describe the exact flavour of the wine, instead of generalities that were perhaps recorded previously by your ‘smell’ observation.
+You may have previously described it as fruity but now you can note the sweet plum and berry taste on your tongue.
+Try and describe the exact flavour, instead of generalities that were perhaps recorded previously by your ‘smell’ observation.
 Is it honey or butter, herbs or earthiness you can taste?

-It is important to record how long the flavour lasts after the wine is swallowed, known as the ‘finish’.
+It is important to record how long the flavour lasts afteryou have swallowed, known as the ‘finish’.
 This can often relate to the body of the wine.
 The main descriptions of the body of a wine are:

 If you enjoyed the wine and rated it highly (in visual, smell and taste) make sure you write down clearly the wine’s name, producer and the year it was produced (vintage).
-If you have a wine app, scan the bottle of wine.
+If you have a wine app, scan the bottle.